hanhung/Creating-Audio-Reactive-Visuals-With-StyleGAN/README.md

 src="https://www.youtube.com/embed/07A5MKOW7y4">
 </iframe>

+In the first video we have the synthesized video using features extracted using FFT and filtering then using random walk to navigate the latent space.
+In Fig. 2 we list our our filter settings and the stylgan mapping layers.
+We also do some ablation tests by only taking input from the low pass, band pass and high pass individually (last three videos respectively).

 | Filter Type   | Frequencies   | Sounds               | Styles (layers) | Effect           |
 | ------------- |:-------------:|:--------------------:|:---------------:|:----------------:|
 | Low Pass      | ~150 Hz       | Bass                 | 0~2             | Coarse Structure |
 | Band Pass     | 200~350 Hz    | Snare                | 3~5             | Mid Level        |
 | High Pass     | 500~5000 Hz   | Mid-High Frequencies | 6~13            | Fine Detail      |
+*Fig. 2: Filter settings and mapping to stylegan*

 ### Nsynth Extracted Features